MV Mar Negro

 Mar Negro was an armed merchantman of the Nationalist Spanish Navy during the Spanish Civil War.
-The cargo ship was launched in 1930 along with her sister ship MV Mar Cantábrico, and after five years with the Compañía Marítima Del Nervión company, she was first requisitioned by the Spanish Republican Navy in 1936.
+The cargo ship was launched in 1930 along with her sister ship MV Mar Cantábrico, and after five years with the Compañía Marítima Del Nervión company, she was requisitioned by the Spanish Republican Navy in 1936.
 Captured by a group of Nationalist sympathizers from her crew off Algeria in 1937, she entered in service in 1938 after being converted to an auxiliary cruiser.

 Civilian career

 Mar Negro was built in 1930 along with her sister ship by the Spanish shipbuilder company Eskalduna at Bilbao.
 She was a 6,632-ton motor vessel and was part of a series of four ships of different tonnage.
 Two of them were 4,700-ton steamers (Mar Blanco and Mar Caribe), while Mar Negro and Mar Cantábrico were propelled by two diesel engines.
 The merchantmen were owned by the Compañía Marítima del Nervión, based at Bilbao.
 The cargo vessels were engaged in trade between Spain and United States ports at the Gulf of Mexico.
 Both of them ended up as auxiliary cruisers of the Nationalist navy.